12 Amazing Classroom Valentine Ideas for Kids

 9. Paper Airplane

-This cute idea is perfect for sending the kids a message on valentine’s day.
-You will need to print out papers that have airmail borders and fold them into airplanes.
-You can write down any valentine’s message you want on them.
+This cute idea is perfect for sending the kids a message on Valentine’s Day.
+You will need to print out papers that have airmail borders and fold them into aeroplanes.
+You can write down any Valentine’s message you want on them.
 The kids are sure to love and treasure these little love notes.

 10. Hot Wheels Valentines